 INTERNATIONAL HOMESTAY PROGRAM OVERVIEW

 Each host family agrees to provide suitable accommodations, mostly a single room, but sometimes a large bedroom may be shared with a child of the same gender and about the same age, only if the international student is open to that.
-A desk, at least one chair, dresser and closet are provided.
+A desk, at least one chair, dresser and closet or armoire are provided.
 Typically, the bathroom available is shared.
 Internet access is also available.

 As an international student, you are carefully matched with your Host Family.
 Although this cannot be guaranteed, as far as possible, you will be placed with a family with a child of the same sex that is similar in age to you.
 The Host Family will attend to your basic needs and will do its best to address any concerns you have, allergies for example.
 The Host Family will supervise your homework, act as a liaison with your family and the International Student Program Coordinator.
 Your Host Family will give frequent updates on your progress to your parents or guardian, the agency that placed you and the International Student Program Coordinator.
 If the host parents need to be absent for an extended period of time, they will arrange for adult supervision during their absence.